 Are you heading to Panama in the near future and are wondering how much money to save up in advance?
-Back in the summer I spent 17 days in this beautiful country and wrote down all my expenses to give you a clear overview of what costs you might encounter.
+Back in the summer I spent 17 days in this beautiful country and wrote down all my expenses to give you a clear overview of what costs you might encounter when planning your Panama itinerary.
 So let’s get into it: How expensive is Panama?

 The official currency in Panama is the Panamanian Balboa.
 This currency, however, is only available in coins.
 It just so happens that 1 Balboa = 1 US $.
 So if you get cash out of the ATM it will be in dollars and also everything will be paid in dollars.
 Most places do not accept cards so make sure to always carry around enough cash.
 This should preferably be in smaller bills as some places do not have enough change to accept a $50 bill.

 Panama was the first country in Latin America that I ever visited so I do not really had anything to compare it to.
 I expected it to be quite cheap which was not really the case.
 Price wise it is still cheaper than Europe, especially public transportation is really cheap but it is not comparable with any prices in South East Asia.

 Accommodation wise I always stay in Hostels, but I also do not mind paying two/three dollars more a night to stay in a hostel that is better located or has more tours to offer.
 One factor that I always consider when booking accommodation, is how easy it will be to socialise.

 In total I spent 16 nights in Hostels, which summed up to a total price of $250.
 In total therefore I spent around $15,6 a night.

 But apart from maybe Bocas del Toro you can always find a hostel for $10.

 I’m really bad in cooking so I probably just cooked my own food twice.
 Usually I would go for just cheap takeaway and I went out for dinner like once.
 Food in a supermarket is actually quite expensive at times so sometimes it is indeed more convenient to get food somewhere else.